VShopApp/docs/docs/index.md

 # Welcome

+!!!
+VShop suspended from Google Play Store

+    VShop has been suspended from the Google Play Store due to copyright infringement, which most likely relates to the skin images and videos in the app.
+If the app is already installed, it should work almost as intended, except for the donation feature, which relies on the Google Play Store.
+However, if you have already made a donation, your perks should still be available.
+We apologize for any inconvenience caused and will do our best to resolve the situation.

+    For updates and more information regarding the situation, please refer to our [Discord server](https://vshop.one/discord).

 ![banner](/assets/vshop_banner.png){ width="800" }

 VShop is a mobile app for iOS & Android which makes it possible to check your Valorant store as easy as it can be.